 Kirk Jones, 2003

-The most recent and probably the most shocking trip over the Falls was on October 3, 2003.
+One of the most recent and probably the most shocking trip over the Falls was on October 3, 2003.
 Kirk Jones' plan didn't involve a barrel.
 It didn't even involve a life preserver.
 He simply climbed under the barrier and entered the river in his clothes.
 He floated down on his back and went over with no protection whatsoever.

 Miraculously, he survived, uninjured except for sore ribs.
 He said it was like being "in a giant tunnel going straight down, surrounded by water."
+(At least two more have done the same in the years since, one in 2009 and the other in 2012.)

 There are those who believe that Jones was depressed and that he jumped in with the intent to kill himself.
 Other reports say that Kirk had spoken about going over the Falls for years, saying that he thought there was a spot where you could go over and survive.
 Jones himself has never fully cleared up the rumors.